 Our neighbourhoods can be safer and healthier, if we make them more walkable, and bikeable.
-The air our families breathe will be cleaner if we replace diesel transit and school buses with electric or hydrogen buses.
+The air our families breathe will be cleaner if we replace diesel transit and school buses with electric buses.
 Our quality of life will be higher if the essentials of life are within reach in a 15-minute district, and our cost of living will be lower.

 By limiting sprawl and densifying existing communities, our city will be more efficient, and we’ll be able to keep taxes under control.
 These enhancements to our city will reduce our emissions and make Edmonton an even better place to live.